junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Protecting Access To Information for Effective and Necessary Treatment Act” or the “PATIENT Act”.
+This Act may be cited as the “Protecting Access To Information for Effective & Necessary Treatment and Services Act” or the “PATIENTS Act”.

 ## § 2.
 Extending appropriations and transfers to the Patient-Centered Outcomes Research Trust Fund; extension of certain health insurance fees